Peder Severin Krøyer: Growing up and early training

 Krøyer was born in Stavanger, Norway, on 23 July 1851 to a single mother, Ellen Cecilie Gjesdal.
 He was raised by Gjesdal's sister, Bertha Cecilie (born 1817) and brother-in-law, the Danish zoologist Henrik Nikolai Krøyer, after his mother was judged unfit to care for him.
 Krøyer moved to Copenhagen to live with his foster parents soon afterward.
-Having begun his art education at the age of nine under private tutelage, he was enrolled in Copenhagen's Technical Institute the following year.
+Having displayed artistic talent at age 9, he enrolled in the Royal Danish Academy of Fine Arts at age 12.

-In 1870, at the age of 19, Krøyer completed his studies at the Royal Danish Academy of Art (Det Kongelige Danske Kunstakademi), where he had studied with Frederik Vermehren.
-In 1873 he was awarded the gold medal, as well as a scholarship.
+In 1870, at the age of 19, Krøyer completed his studies at the Royal Academy, where he had studied with Frederik Vermehren.